1.1. In these terms and conditions:

 7.1 If any claim is made against the British Council or the End Client (“Indemnified Party”) arising out of or in connection with the manufacture of, or any defect in the Goods, the Supplier shall indemnify the Indemnified Party against all damages or other compensation awarded against the British Council in connection with the claim or paid or agreed to be paid by the British Council in settlement of the claim and all legal or other expenses incurred by the British Council in or about the defence or settlement of the claim.

-8.1 The Supplier shall indemnify the British Council against all liabilities, costs, expenses, damages and losses (including but not limited to any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis) and all other reasonably incurred professional costs and expresses) suffered or incurred by the British Council by a third party arising out of, or in connection with, the supply of the Services.
+8.1 The Supplier shall indemnify the British Council against all liabilities, costs, expenses, damages and losses (including but not limited to any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis) and all other reasonably incurred professional costs and expresses) suffered or incurred by the British Council or by a third party arising out of, or in connection with, the supply of the Services.

 9.1 The relationship of the Supplier to the British Council will be that of independent contractor and nothing in the Agreement shall render the Supplier or any Relevant Person an employee, worker, agent or partner of the British Council and the Supplier shall not hold itself out as such.